hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 one of my most ambitious projects.

 One grows fond of every character and story that tells, each takes a peace, they feed from you, they become alive!
-Creating an universe, watching it grow and most importantly, keeping it alive, is an exhausting task.
+Casting a universe into existance, watching it grow and most importantly, keeping it alive, is an exhausting task.
 I was afraid of never be able to finish it.

 But if I have to be honest, it is not trully me who creates, you know.
 To peek in Gan’s novel does not make one Gan, although many creative people seem to think so.
 No writer is Gan — no painter, no sculptor, no maker of music.
 We are kas-ka Gan.
 The prophets of Gan.
 Each prophet has a style.
-Mine is to put characters in dificult situations they have to overcome and become stronger.
+Mine is to put my characters in dificult situations they have to overcome, and it changes them.

 I'm afraid all of this could fall apart at anytime.
 You don't get an idea how close I've been to death, and with that, the end of all.
-O Discordia! — the Crimson King laments.
+O Discordia! — the The Man in Red laments.

 Would I risk destroying your world as well as the other worlds I have touched with my imagination, and drawn from?
 Would I risk it all?